jackchevalley/php-telegram-bot-framework/README.md

 - `users` - Store user information and temporary states
 - `blocked_users` - Manage blocked users

+Remember to set the correct database credentials in `data/.env` and enable the database usage by setting `DB_ENABLED=true`.

 ### 6. Set Webhook

 Run the webhook setup script: